abbbi/virtnbdbackup/README.md

 # Prerequisites

-* Obviously an libvirt/qemu version that supports the incremental backup features. (libvirt 6.x from the centos8 advanced virtualization stream does come with required features).
+* Obviously an libvirt/qemu version that supports the incremental backup features.

+  On Centos8, libvirt packages from the advanced virtualization stream support all required features.
 To install libvirt from the stream use:

   ```
   yum install centos-release-advanced-virtualization